npoops/inno-de-lab-aug-2026_-Nikita_Shankov/lesson5_DataWarehouse/README.md

 -The query combines labor and material costs and returns the top three tasks by total cost.

 4. Recorded progress by task
-Question: What is the maximum recorded progress percentage for each task in a specific project?
+Question: What is the latest recorded progress percentage for each task in a specific project?
--The query groups the recorded progress_percent values by task for project 1.
+-The query finds the most recent chronological record based on the date and returns the latest progress_percent reported for each task in project 1.